mikkohei13/havistin2/readme.md

 ### Session data

-@app.context_processor decorator makes the session data available on each template.
-However, if you want the data to be available on an external page function (e.g. atlas.atlas.main()), you need to pass it to it manually.
+´´main.py/@app.context_processor´´ decorator makes session data available on each template.
+However, if you want session data to be available on an external page function (e.g. ´´atlas.atlas.main()´´), you need to pass it to it manually.

-Page caching and session data can work together in few ways:
+Caching and session data can work together in few ways:

 1) Don't use caching on pages that require user information
 2) Cache the base page (SSR), then update user information with Javascript
+3) Cache functions instead of routes